digitallyinduced/ihp/Guide/validation.markdown

 IHP's validation is built with a few small operations.

-### validateField
+### `validateField`

 The primary operation is `validateField #field validationFunction record`.

-This function does the follwing thing:
+This function does the following thing:

 1. Read the `#field` from the record
 2. Apply the `validationFunction` to the field value
-3. When the validator returns an errors, store the errors inside the `meta` attribute of the record.
+3. When the validator returns errors, store the errors inside the `meta` attribute of the record.

 The `validateField` function expects the `record` to have a field `meta :: MetaBag`.
 This `meta` field is used to store validation errors.